mcornick/clilol/docs/clilol.md

 ---
 ## clilol

-A cli for omg.lol
+a cli for omg.lol

 ### Synopsis

-Because it seemed like a good idea at the time.
+This is the root command.
+It does nothing on its own.
+See the subcommands for more information.

 ### Options